anilkumarnagaraj/terraform-academy-ibmcloud/README.md

 # Example of Terraform IBM Cloud Academy Training

-This Terraform example for IBM Cloud illustrates how to use setup the resources for training purpose and that can be de-provisioned after X mnts / Hrs using IBM Cloud Schematics.
+This Terraform automation illustrates how to setup the cloud resources for training purpose and that can be decommission after `X mnts / Hrs` using IBM Cloud Schematics.
+Auto decommission of PaaS services driven via Cloud functions.

 ![plot](./images/schematics_governance.png?raw=true])